Beyond-jQuery/book/manuscript/ajax.md

 ### Expected and unexpected responses

 An understanding of the protocol used to communicate between client and server is a fundamentally important concept.
-With this comes the ability to send requests from client to server, but the _response_ to these requests is equally important.
-Request have headers and optionally a message-body (payload), while responses are made up of three parts - the response message-body, headers, and a status code.
-The status code is unique to responses, and is generally accessible when analyzing the response associated with JavaScript-initiated request.
-Status codes are usually three digits and can be generally classified based on the most significant digit, starting with 200.
-200-level status codes are indicative of success, 300-level is used for redirects, while 400 and 500-level statuses indicate some sort of error.
+Part of this is, of course, _sending_ requests, but the _response_ to these requests is equally important.
+Requests have headers and optionally a message-body (payload), while responses are made up of three parts - the response message-body, headers, and a status code.
+The status code is unique to responses, and is usually accessible on the underlying transport instance (such as `XMLHttpReqest` or `fetch`).
+Status codes are usually three digits and can be generally classified based on the most significant digit.
+200-level status codes are indicative of success, 300 is used for redirects, while 400 and 500-level statuses indicate some sort of error.
 These are all formally [defined in great detail in RFC 2616][status-rfc2616].

-Just as it is important to handle code exceptions with a `try`/`catch` block, it is equally important to address exceptional responses.
+Just as it is important to handle code exceptions with a `try`/`catch` block, it is equally important to address exceptional ajax responses.
 While 200-level responses are often expected, or at least desired, you must also account for unexpected or undesired responses, such as 400/500-level, or even responses with a status of `0` (which may happen if the request is terminated due to a network error or the server returns a completely empty response).
 I have observed that it appears to be common to simply ignore exceptional conditions, and this is not limited to handling of HTTP responses.
 In fact, I am guilty of this myself.

 ### Web Sockets

 Web sockets are a relatively new web API feature, compared to traditional ajax requests.
 They were first standardized in 2011 by the IETF (Internet Engineering Task Force) in [RFC 6455][rfc6455] and are currently supported by all [modern browsers](#modern-browsers), with the exception of Internet Explorer 9.
 Web sockets differ from pure HTTP requests in a number of ways, most notably their lifetime.
-While HTTP requests are normally very short-lived, web socket connections are meant to remain open for the life of the application instance or web page. a web socket connection starts as an HTTP request, which is required for the initial handshake.
+While HTTP requests are normally very short-lived, web socket connections are meant to remain open for the life of the application instance or web page.
+A web socket connection starts as an HTTP request, which is required for the initial handshake.
 But after this handshake is complete, client and server are free to exchange data at will in whatever format they have agreed upon.
-This web socket protocol allows for truly real-time communicate between client and server.
-While web sockets will not be explored in more depth in this chapter, I felt it was useful to at least mention them, as they _do_ account for another method of JavaScript-initiated asynchronous communication between browser & server.
+This web socket protocol allows for truly real-time communication between client and server.
+While web sockets will not be explored in more depth in this chapter, I felt it was useful to at least mention them, as they _do_ account for another method of JavaScript-initiated asynchronous communication.

 ## Sending GET, POST, DELETE, PUT, and PATCH requests

 jQuery provides first-class support for ajax requests through the appropriately named `ajax()` method.
-Through this method, you can send ajax requests of any type, but jQuery also provides alias for many standardized HTTP request methods - such as `get()` and `post()` - which save you a few keystrokes.
-The web API provides a single object - `XMLHttpRequest` - to send asynchronous requests of any type from browser to server.
+Through this method, you can send ajax requests of any type, but jQuery also provides alias for some standardized HTTP request methods - such as `get()` and `post()` - which save you a few keystrokes.
+The web API provides two object - `XMLHttpRequest` and `fetch` - to send asynchronous requests of any type from browser to server.
+While `XMLHttpReqest` is supported in all browsers, `fetch` is relatively new and only supported in Chrome and Firefox at this time.

 A simple GET request to a server endpoint using jQuery, with a trivial response handler, looks something like this: